 We offer a variey of field trips at our conservation areas and outreach programs in your classroom.
 Programs are free for McHenry County schools and we begin scheduling on the dates listed below.
-View or download our Environmental Education Opportunities Teachers’ Guide for program descriptions and additional information.
-To request a copy be mailed or emailed to you, call the Prairieview Education Center at (815) 479-5779 or email education@MCCDistrict.org.
+Click the picture to view or download our guide, or request a copy be mailed or emailed to you by contacting us at (815) 479-5779 or email education@MCCDistrict.org.

 Registration begins at 8:00 a.m. on the following dates.

 Refer to the guide for the appropriate contact information and telephone numbers.

 |Season||For the months of||Start taking phone calls|

 |Fall 2015||September, October, November||May 14, 2015|

 Note: We begin scheduling out-of-county schools for field trips (outreach programs are not available) two weeks after the posted dates.
 The cost is $40.00 per class of 12-35 students.
 Exceptions to this minimum group size of 12 may be made for special needs students or home school groups.
 In these circumstances the fee is $2.00 per student.

 To ensure the best experience possible for everyone, please note the following: